ConsenSysMesh/Fae/docs/Specification.md

 ### Storage

-Smart contracts in Fae operate on a notional *storage* consiting of the following three parts:

-  1. [*Transactions.*](#transactions) Each transaction is stored under its transaction ID.
-The corresponding value is the transaction return value, or an exception, if it threw one.
-Transactions are read-only; although transactions are provided as contracts, these contracts may not be re-executed.

-  2. [*Contracts.*](#contracts) All the contracts created in the course of executing a transaction are stored by their contract IDs.
-The contract is the value corresponding to its key; each contract has a mutable state and, therefore, potentially different return values upon invocation.

-  3. [*Escrows.*](#escrow) Contracts may programmatically open escrow accounts, which are stored globally by their escrow ID.
-Escrow IDs may not be supplied as literals but only passed around as runtime values, which ensures that lazy contract execution is not forced by closing an escrow account, as the contracts that reference it must have already been executed anyway.

-Transactions are simply a special kind of contract, and are evaluated as soon as they are sequenced into the blockchain.
-When any contract is evaluated (as opposed to executed; see [Block execution](#block-execution)), its input contracts are updated lazily and its output contracts created lazily in storage.
-The execution of return values, output contracts, escrow openings and closings, and accumulator updates (see below) are linked, in that each one forces all the others.
-If during the course of this execution any exception occurs, the escrow changes and accumulator update are discarded, and the return values and output contracts are replaced by the raised exception.
+Smart contracts in Fae occupy positions in a filesystem-like storage: each has a unique hash identifier called the *basename* that is contained in a *path*, which specifies the call stack leading to the creation of the basenamed contract.
+The pair of the path and basename is the *contract ID*; the path components are themselves contract IDs.

+Transactions are simply contracts at the top level of the storage; each output of a contract is placed with its basename under the path of its parent; and each input initiates a new path component at its contract ID.
+As contracts, transations are treated specially and are not themselves stored, but rather just their return value, so the transaction cannot be replayed.

+Immediately upon evaluation (as opposed to [execution](#block-execution)) of any contract, the path components of its inputs are created and the inputs themselves are lazily evaluated.
+Upon complete execution of the contract, its outputs are assigned basenames and stored under them.

+Contracts themselves, as stored under their contract ID, contain two pieces of mutable data: the escrows and the state.
+These are updated in-memory during contract execution and the results stored back under the same contract ID once execution is complete.
+Contract execution also produces a return value, but this is not stored, as it may contain private information.

+If, during the course of contract execution, an exception occurs, then it follows that no outputs are created and none of the mutable data is changed.
+Exceptions cannot be caught in a contract but rather terminate all contract executions in the path above the contract that first raised them.

 ### Contracts

 A contract (and a transaction) is a function that takes an argument and computes a return value, possibly with the side effect of invoking or creating other contracts or escrows.
+A contract may maintain a nontrivial mutable state, and therefore the executions of these contracts must be sequenced in order for the state updates to avoid race conditions, which entails some restrictions on their operation for security reasons.

-The contracts (but not the escrows) that it invokes must be enumerated with their arguments at the time of the caller's creation; likewise, the contracts that it creates must be enumerated, though their contents may be programmatic.
+The contracts (but not the escrows) that it invokes must be enumerated with their arguments at the time of the caller's creation; by contrast, output contracts can be created programmatically during execution.
 This restriction is imposed to ensure that contracts may be executed lazily, for the following reason.

 Both the existence of an update to a particular contract, as well as the *nonexistence* of updates to other contracts, must be known in advance, so that